JM-Lazaro/hiring-engineers/answers.md

   3. Monitoring and Alerts

-# Setting Up the Application Stack
+# Setting Up Your Application Stack

 To start with, you need to set-up the application stack in your Mac OS X. It will consist of a Vagrant-Ubuntu operating system hosted on a VirtualBox VM with MySQL as the database server.